 When looking at the the Amazon site I noticed that the straw dispenser was also plastic, so I searched “glass straw dispenser.”
 An instant later a glass drinking straw flashed up on my computer screen.
 This was my “Eureka!” moment: A business idea based on working in the medium that I loved, producing a locally made handcraft that was fun, functional, and affordable - and good for the environment.
 Plus, I finally had a destination for all the zany glass critters and other artistic touches that I could now use to decorate my straws.

-That was three years ago.
+That was in 2014.
 Since then, I have been selling my straws at craft shows, online and wholesaling to stores.
-Recently, my husband quit his day job as a lawyer and joined me.
+In 2016, my husband quit his day job as a lawyer and joined me.
 He cuts the tubing and flame polishes the ends of the straws, and writes about, and photographs, my straws - doing all those other jobs that are part of having a craft business.